Launching Fall 2026 for Grades 5 & 6

-The Learning Center (TLC)
+The Learning Center

 Support for students with dyslexia and other language-based learning differences.

-The Learning Center at Prospect Sierra will:
+Introducing TLC at Prospect Sierra

 TLC is designed to serve students who: